2025 NFL Draft: Day 1 recap of first-round picks

 The last non-quarterback to go No. 1 was Georgia defensive end Travon Walker in 2022, picked by the Jacksonville Jaguars.

 Although Ward was considered a virtual lock to go to the Titans, the rest of the draft was expected to be one of the most unpredictable in years.
-That unpredictability came to fruition almost immediately when the Jaguars traded a haul including the No. 5 pick to the Browns in order to move up to No. 2 and take two-way Colorado star Travis Hunter, who has expressed a desire to play both cornerback and receiver in the NFL as he did in college.
+That unpredictability came to fruition almost immediately, when after Ward's selection, the Jaguars traded a haul — including the No. 5 pick — to the Browns in order to move up to No. 2 and take two-way Colorado star Travis Hunter, who has expressed a desire to play both cornerback and receiver in the NFL as he did in college.

 Unlike 2024's draft class, considered one of the most talent-laden in decades, 2025 doesn't have anywhere near as many blue-chip prospects, and forecasts on who might go where have been all over the map.

+Seven of the first 12 picks were on the offensive and defensive lines.

+The big question mark of the night appeared to be where Colorado quarterback Shedeur Sanders, son of NFL legend Deion Sanders, would land, and whether he could drop out of the first round entirely after initial projections had him going as high as No. 1.

-For the first time ever, the draft is being held in Green Bay, Wisconsin, just outside Lambeau Field, the iconic home of the Packers.
+For the first time ever, meanwhile, the draft was being held in Green Bay, Wisconsin, just outside Lambeau Field, the iconic home of the Packers.

 Rounds two and three will take place Friday beginning at 4 p.m.
 Eastern Time, while rounds four through seven will be held Saturday beginning at noon.